Camel Up

 A game of Camel Up during play.

 Camel Up is a board game for two to eight players.
 It was designed by Steffen Bogen and illustrated by Dennis Lohausen, and published in 2014 by Pegasus Spiele.
 Players place bets on a camel race in the desert; the player who wins the most money is the winner of the game.
 Camel Up won the Spiel des Jahres in 2014.

-Note: Sandstorm cards are 1 space not 2) In 2015, an expansion called Camel Up: Supercup was released, allowing the game to be played with up to 10 players.
+In 2015, an expansion called Camel Up: Supercup was released, allowing the game to be played with up to 10 players.
 A mobile app was also released in 2015 for Android and iOS devices.

 At Essen 2018, a German board game convention, Eggertspiele released a second edition of the game with new artwork by Dennis Lohausen and Chris Quilliams, and revised game rules.

 In 2021, a spinoff called Camel Up: Off Season was released.

 Second Edition game of Camel Up showing all competing camels stacked.
 Note oasis pop-up in right foreground.